What is a conforming loan? A guide to the ‘go-to’ conventional mortgage

 How to get the best conforming loan for you

-There are several steps you can take that can help you get the best conforming loan for your circumstances:
+There are several steps you can take to help you get the best conforming loan for your circumstances:

 1. Check your credit report